Table of Contents

 Unless you’re playing low level or have incredibly unlucky market choices, you should be able to achieve a win against a cleric without too much difficulty.
 Creating a champion wall, denying sacrifice with summoning drum, collecting discard cards (especially champions or those with an ally ability to force a discard), and collecting cards that draw or prepare champions.
 Using your faster acceleration to snowball with an early ability can really get the game moving quickly, especially if you use it to purchase a high cost champion to begin that champion wall.
 Making use of the advantage you have over cleric in your base deck with a much better economy and ability to accelerate are key here.
 In this matchup you should be playing similar to that of a wizard and cleric combined.

-To note, if you’re playing a soul cleric with helm, only every stun the second champion if you’re close to lethal, this really helps to inhibit early premium purchases by the cleric player.
+To note, if you’re playing a soul cleric with helm, only ever stun the second champion if you’re close to lethal, this really helps to inhibit early premium purchases by the cleric player.

 Wizard